crimson206/micro-wise-development/README.md

 #### Templator

 The 'template' repository was created using the following modules.
 While there are plans to transition to 'jinja2', these tools remain useful for their simplicity.
-Even if some of your modules have low qualities, they are isolated, and don't hurt your other packages.
+Even if some of your modules are of lower quality, they are isolated and don't affect your other packages.
 Keep them without any burden.

 - [Templator](https://github.com/crimson206/templator)
 - [Formatter](https://github.com/crimson206/formatter)